wwerther/Wordpress-GPX-Plugin/README.markdown

 You can hover with the mouse over the generated chart to get detailed information about the currently selected time-instance.
 You can also turn off graphs that where currently shown.
 Every graph get its own Y-axis and color.
 You can also zoom into the graph to get more details.

-Current development will use [Flot](http://code.google.com/p/flot/) instead of Highcharts.
+Current development supports [Flot](http://code.google.com/p/flot/) instead of Highcharts.
 It is released under [MIT License](http://www.opensource.org/licenses/mit-license.php) and will be therefore more compatible to GPL.

-Previous versions used the [Highcharts-API](http://www.highcharts.com/).
-Please respect their license and pricing (Free for Non-Commercial).
-The rendering engine for highcharts is still present, but will not be developed further.
-If you still need it (because you don't want to switch to flot) please let me know.
+Up to version 0.1.5 [Highcharts-API](http://www.highcharts.com/) is the only available rendering engine.
+Please respect their license and pricing (only Free for Non-Commercial usage).

+Beginning with 0.2.0 both rendering engines are present.
+Support for Highcharts is not fully available any more and will be further reduced.
+If you still need it (because you don't want to switch to FLOT) please let me know.

-This plugin depends at least on PHP v5.
+This plugin also might work with older Wordpress-Releases (3.1.x), but it depends at least on PHP v5.
+Please let me know if you experience problems with this.

 ## Installation ##